 In honor of August being Romance Awareness Month, turn your bedroom into a soft, inviting place to be by following the eight tips below.

-Change your bedding.
 Purchase luxury silk or sateen (typically cotton) sheets in at least 400-thread count that invite you to go to bed early, and top them with a quilt, which makes you want to curl up and get cozy.
 Quilts also evenly distribute heat, which may make you and your partner want to snuggle under the covers.
 You also want fluffed up pillows and a well-made bed; the nicest bedding doesn’t help if everything is a mess.